 Abingdon and District Musical Society gave its first performance on 23 May 1946,

-conducted this first concert and stayed with the society until 1954.
+Nobis Pacem.
+Mary Schott conducted this first concert and stayed with ADMS until

-Under the guidance of a number of different conductors (Anthony Caesar, Hugh Sawbridge,
+Under the guidance of a number of different conductors (principally Anthony Caesar,

+and larger.
 It performed in St Helens Church and in the newly opened (1966) Amey

 Hall at Abingdon School.
-1n 1972 Donwald Burrows took up the baton with ADMS – a partnership
+1n 1972 Donald Burrows took up the baton with ADMS – a partnership

-that was to last 11 years and include 2 consecutive performances of Berlioz’s Grande Messe
+that was to last 11 years and include two consecutive performances of Berlioz’s Grande

 After just a year under Mark Goddard, Mary Moore took ADMS through to its Golden